p2p-today/p2p-project/docs/protocol/mesh.rst

 #.
 If the message ID is not in the node’s waterfall queue, continue and add it to the waterfall queue
 #.
 Perform cleanup on the waterfall queue

-  i.
+    a.
 Remove all possible duplicates (sending may be done in multiple threads, which may result in duplicate copies)
     #.
 Remove all IDs with a timestamp more than 1 minute ago
 #.
 Re-broadcast this message to all peers (optionally excluding the one you received it from)

 .. image:: ./figure_one.png